noynaert/act102handouts/05_CSS_and_Colors/05A_CSS_Intro.md

 CSS consists of a series of rules that govern how different parts of a document are arranged.

-### Syntax of a rule
+## Syntax of a rule

 ![Syntax of a CSS rule](images/css.png)

+## Selectors

-* Selector: The selector specifies what parts of a page the rule will apply to.
+ Selector: The selector specifies what parts of a page the rule will apply to.
 A selector can be a lot of different things, but for this unit we will limit the selector to the following:

 * an html element tag such as body, h1, p, a, or hr.
 Any tag will work
 * an id.
 You must put # in front of the id.
 For example #geography
 * A list of selectors with *commas* in between.
 An example would be ```h1, h2, h3```.
 The style applies to all of the elements listed.
 * Two or more selectors with a *space* in between.
 The style applies to the second element, but only when it is within the first element.
 For example, ```#cities p``` would only apply to &lt;p&gt; tags within #cities.

+### Other Selectors

-* Property: There are a lot of properties.
-In this unit we will only cover a few.
-See [https://www.w3schools.com/cssref/css_selectors.asp](https://www.w3schools.com/cssref/css_selectors.asp) for a full list.
+There are a lot of selectors.
+See [https://www.w3schools.com/ cssref/css_selectors.asp](https://www.w3schools.com/cssref/css_selectors.asp) for the full list

+You will not need to know them all.
+For now be aware of the list.

+Learning how to read the list is important.

+## Properties
 * color:  The color to be given to the text
 * background-color: uh, the background color
 * width: The width of the item.
 There are a lot of ways to measure width.
 Here are a few
 * px: This stands for "pixel."
 A pixel is a dot on the screen
 * em: This is approximately the size of a box drawn around a capital letter "M."  Em is a useful measurement when you want text to scale with text.
 * %:  This is the percent of the "normal" size of the element.
 * There are several others, but this will get us started.

+### Values of properties

+Different properties take different properties.
+Right now we are using properties that only have one value.

+Most properties take a single property, but some take more than one property.
+There are a few properties that do not take a value at all.

+Sometimes there are different ways to specify a value for a property.
+For example, colors may be specified by name, such as "red" but we frequently use numbers such as #123456.

+Punctuation in the values can be picky.
+Even spaces can be important.

+#### Specifying size

+Width and height related properties can be specified in several ways.
+Here are some of the major methods:

+* Pixels: px
+  * A pixel is a dot on the screen.
+Roughly.
+  * Specifying in px can tie the sizes you specify to the screen the user is using.
+  * 1px is generally used as the smallest visible size
+* Percentage: %
+  * Tied to the size of an element's *container*
+    * May be the width of the screen
+    * If an element is inside another element, it is the size of parent's container
+* Em: em
+  * An "em" is the size of a square box drawn around a capital letter "M"
+    * It is a square box that includes things like spacing and room for descenders
+    * em varies on the page by font and also the size of the font
+    * It is good when you want something to scale with the page size
+    * In practical terms, it is pretty big
+    * Examples:
+      * 1em
+      * 2em
+      * .5em <!-- Half an em -->
+      * 1.5em <!-- One and a half ems -->
-  * Value: This varies based on the property.
-The color property takes a color like red.
-The width property takes a measure like 500px, 10em, or 50%.
+* The width property takes a measure like 500px, 10em, or 50%.

+### Other Selectors

+* Property: There are a lot of properties.
+In this unit we will only cover a few.
+See  [https://www.w3schools.com/cssref/](https://www.w3schools.com/cssref/) for a full list.

 #### Rule punctuation